lijiestat/homepage/aboutme.md

-* **Methodology:** time series, functional data analysis, econometrics, causal inference.
+* **Methodology:** inference for time series and functional data; econometrics; causal inference and marchine learinng.

-* **Applications:** statistics in finance, environment, biomedical science, meteorology.
+* **Applications:** statistics in finance, environment, biomedical science and meteorology.

 ### CV